pcjapan/kqjalt/user/pages/01.home/default.md

 <h2>Meeting Location</h2>

-<p>Meetings will take place at the 北九州まなびと ESDステーション (Kitakyushu Manabito ESD Station), in the Uomachi Shopping Arcade.
-Heading towards Tanga Market you’ll find it downstairs on the left, just across from the Crossroads shopping area.
-Look for the Kitakyushu JALT sign displayed at the entrance.
-A map is available <a href="map">here</a>.
+<p>Meetings will take place in the Teramoto Building (TM ビル), near Nishikokura Station.
+We will be on the 3rd floor, in the meeting room at the rear side (non-street side) of the building.
+See the <a href="map">location</a> page for details.
 Any changes in the location for particular meetings will be noted in the meeting announcement.</p>

 <p>You can contact us <a href="https://jalt.org/email/node/15/field_group_email" target=_blank>via the main JALT site</a>. </p>